cfengine/documentation/getting-started/supported-platforms.markdown

 * SmartOS
 * SLES on Mainframe 390

+CFEngine Enterprise has [Virtual I/O Server (VIOS) Recognized status](http://www.ibm.com/partnerworld/gsd/solutiondetails.do?solution=48493) from IBM.
+This means that CFEngine Enterprise has been technically verified by IBM to be installed in and manage VIOS environments.

 Note that availability of the current version of CFEngine on these platforms does not imply availability of future versions of CFEngine.